alttch/eva3/doc/framework-development.rst

 platform / programming language.
 This document describes the process and best practices.

-The described approach is common for developing interfaces and customs applications for all EVA ICS components, however the best practice is to develop applications for :doc:`/sfa/sfa` only.
+The described approach is common for developing interfaces and custom applications for all EVA ICS components, however the best practice is to develop applications for :doc:`/sfa/sfa` only.